Moya O'Sullivan: Career

-She continued acting throughout the 2000s, including Home & Away in 2002, and several guest appearances in All Saints from 2001 and 2008.
-O'Sullivan never had any other long-standing roles; she was a well-recognized feature player as a prominent guest artist of many a television series spanning over 60 years, later portraying hapless old grannies.
+O'Sullivan continued acting throughout the 2000s, with a role in Home & Away in 2002, and several guest appearances in All Saints in 2001 and 2008.
+She never held any other long-standing roles; remaining a well-recognised guest artist, who often played hapless old grannies in her later years.
+In 2004, she performed in the stage show Leading Ladies: Off the Cuff alongside Carmen Duncan, Judy Nunn, Rowena Wallace and Justine Saunders.